 - Pamela Thoma's article "Romancing the Self and Negotiating Consumer Citizenship in Asian American Labor Lit" has been accepted for publication and will appear soon in Contemporary Women's Writing, an Oxford University journal.
 Advance Access is available online at http://cww.oxfordjournals.org/.

 - Pamela Thoma's book Asian American Women's Popular Literature will be released by Temple University Press in October.

-- Judy Meuth, Clinical Associate Professor, will be retiring on May 16, 2013 from Washington State University.
+- Judy Meuth, Clinical Associate Professor, retired on May 16, 2013, from Washington State University.
 We are all very proud of the great work she has done over these past years and hope the best!

 - Congratulations to CCGRS faculty and advisor on receiving the following College of Arts and Science (CAS) awards:

 - Anna Chow, CAS faculty Recognition Award for Advising Excellence in General

 - Carmen Lugo-Lugo, CAS faculty Recognition Award for Excellence in Service to the Institution in Service